JustOscar/Eeeee/FutureWork.md

 Thank you very much for the offer.
 I am genuinely interested in joining the team.
 While 7,000 PLN gross was my initial expectation based on the information available when I applied, I now have a fuller understanding of the responsibilities, working arrangements, and scope of the position.
 Considering my native-level English and Spanish, current TikTok onboarding experience, and relevant HubSpot and Zendesk credentials, would there be any flexibility to increase the base salary to 7,800 PLN gross?

+Could you please explain the team’s standard working hours and whether employees have any flexibility in their start and finish times after training?
+I have regular childcare responsibilities on certain afternoons, so it would be helpful to understand whether, for example, starting and finishing earlier on those days could be accommodated.

 During the second interview, ask:
 I understand that this position is offered on a 14-month fixed-term contract.
 HR mentioned that the company may be considering permanent opportunities for Spanish-speaking employees.
 Could you tell me whether there may be a pathway to a permanent position after the initial contract and what would normally determine that decision?